Some college students face stay-at-home orders as local leaders try to control Covid-19 spread - KVIA

 Following weeks of decline, new daily cases averaged about 39,700 over a week as of Thursday.
 That average has risen in the past days to 13% higher than the week before, according to data from Johns Hopkins University.

-The Providence College president said off-campus students who are in isolation or quarantine should return home if they can while others will be relocated to campus facility or a hotel room.
+The Providence College president said off-campus students who have tested positive should return home if they can while others will be relocated to campus facility or a hotel room.

 “You send them back to their community, you will in essence be reseeding with individuals who are capable of transmitting infection, many communities throughout the country,” he said earlier this month.
 “So it’s much, much better to have the capability to put them in a place where they could comfortably recover.”